Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 :::

 Operator symbol `||` performs logical disjunction over two values of type `kotlin.Boolean`.
-This operator is **lazy**, meaning that it does not evaluate the right hand side argument unless the left hand side argument evaluated to `false`.
+Note that this operator is **lazy**, meaning that it does not evaluate the right hand side argument unless the left hand side argument evaluated to `false`.

-Both operands of a logical disjunction expression must have a type which is a subtype of `kotlin.Boolean`, otherwise it is a type error.
-The type of logical disjunction expression is `kotlin.Boolean`.

 ### Logical conjunction expression